Considering SDET capacity – it’s rare to find pitchers that can also hit!

 View All Blog PostsThoughts on: Why Distributed Software Development Teams Work Infinitely Better

 Continue ReadingI signed up for Agile, but it sure feels like waterfall.
-What happened?
+What can the Scrum Master do about it?

 Continue ReadingSubscribe to Our Blog